 1. Patient recruitment companies

 The most straightforward solution to tackling all these issues is through contacting patient recruitment specialists.
-As we’ve previously stated in our checklist for starting a trial (check it out here), it’s totally natural for researchers to feel like they want to do all the work themselves.
+As we’ve previously stated in our checklist for starting a trial, it’s totally natural for researchers to feel like they want to do all the work themselves.
 While this is a fantastic idea, this is a highly impractical plan.
 It’s absolutely essential that researchers form connections with like-minded individuals in order to break down the work and lighten the burden of their workload.
 It’s all about knowing what you can realistically achieve, and by having a plan and a specialised team you can ground your ideas in solid evidence and not abstract dreams.

 Why stress so much about maintaining complex relationships with patients when there is a whole sector of the industry dedicated to keeping your patients happy?
 Researchers already have so much to stress about as it is!
 Overall, this means research sites can take advantage of databases full of loyal candidates that PRCs can provide.
 Most PRCs will run other services targeted at potential patients, and through those services they will have built up years worth of respect within their customer community.
 For instance, here at Citruslabs, we run our Mindmate app that not only plays a vital part in improving the lifestyles of Alzheimer’s patients but also helps us in connecting those potential patients to relevant trials.
 Now is the time for research sites to invest in confidence, because, right now, for clinical researchers everywhere, options are still very limited.

 2. Reconsider your branding